pau1a/Transcrypt/BIG.md

 # 4. Colour Palette

 Colour in Transcrypt’s identity is not an expressive layer.
 It is a functional system that supports clarity, hierarchy, and reliability across every surface — from the marketing site to the Essentials app to PDF exports and architectural documentation.
 The palette exists to reinforce Transcrypt’s role as *boring, safe infrastructure*: predictable, legible, and free from aesthetic noise.
+Numeric definitions for every colour in this system are held in Appendix A — Colour Tokens and Specifications, and must only be used via those tokens (never as raw hex values).

 The product is built on determinism, sealed data boundaries, and unambiguous truth.
 The colour system mirrors that behaviour.
 It uses a restrained set of tones, chosen not for personality but for their ability to organise information and maintain consistency across light and dark environments.